 Numeracy is one of the core curriculum subjects and, as such, receives a high profile at Goodwyn School.
 Our approach to teaching mathematics is based on mastery to ensure a deep, long-term, secure and adaptable understanding of the subject.
 Our aim is for all pupils to become fluent in the recall and application of facts and concepts of Mathematics and to develop the ability to reason mathematically and solve problems.
 This is achieved through:

-Throughout the year we plan exciting events for all year groups to help make literacy fun, including World Book Day events, theatre trips and poetry competitions.
-Our children enjoy speaking in front of audiences when they have the chance to make presentations, take part in assemblies and participate in drama productions.
+Throughout the year, we plan exciting events for all year groups to help make literacy fun, including World Book Day, National Poetry Day, theatre trips and a variety of English writing and poetry competitions.
+Our children enjoy speaking in front of an audience with class presentations, school and class assemblies and various drama productions throughout the school year.

 French is taught to children throughout their time at Goodwyn School.
 Younger children are introduced to the language through songs and rhymes.
 Children build a wide vocabulary bank as they progress through the school.
 They learn how to order their favourite pastries in the patisserie, to discuss the weather and describe their hobbies.
 This fully equips them for a holiday in France.
 French culture is brought to life with a trip to Lille and the Europa Centre.